-The bill amends the existing law regarding the fees that county treasurers in Michigan can charge for providing transcripts and abstracts of records.
-It specifies that a county treasurer must provide a transcript of any paper or record upon request, with fees outlined for various types of documents, including abstracts of taxes and copies of documents.
-Notably, the bill introduces a provision for electronic copies of records, which are not subject to the standard fee structure, allowing for a maximum charge of 30 cents per parcel record, capped at $2,000 for each request.
+This bill amends the existing law regarding the fees charged by county treasurers for providing transcripts and abstracts of records.
+It specifies that a county treasurer must provide a transcript of any paper or record upon request, with updated fee structures for various types of documents.
+Notably, the bill introduces a provision for electronic copies of records, which are not subject to the same fee limitations as traditional requests.
+The maximum charge for electronic records is set at 30 cents per parcel, with a cap of $2,000 for each request.
+Additionally, the bill outlines the specific information that must be included in these electronic records, such as taxable value, assessed value, and property classification.

 As Passed by the Senate: 48.101